Remote sensing

 Biosecurity

-NACAS is working with the Northern Australia Quarantine Strategy (NAQS; Department of Agriculture, Water & the Environment) to enhance the preparedness and response planning for exotic disease incursions.
-We are assessing aerial radiography’s utility using RPAS to detect feral pigs that may be infected with African Swine Fever and other exotic diseases.
+NACAS has worked with the Northern Australia Quarantine Strategy (NAQS; Department of Agriculture, Water & the Environment) to enhance the preparedness and response planning for exotic disease incursions.
+We are assessing aerial radiography’s utility using RPAS to detect feral pigs and help reduce the spread of African Swine Fever and other exotic diseases.

 Darwin Living Lab

-In partnerships with CSIRO, NACAS is developing the workflow and capacity to enable accurate, precise, and sensitive radiometric monitoring and evaluation of urban innovation projects throughout the lifetime of the Darwin Living Lab.
+In partnership with CSIRO, NACAS developed the workflow and capacity to enable accurate, precise, and sensitive radiometric monitoring and evaluation of urban innovation projects throughout the lifetime of the Darwin Living Lab.

-The project team will undertake aerial radiography with RPAS that will accurately, precisely and sensitively monitor thermal changes in the urban or rural landscape in various local scenarios.
+The project team undertook aerial radiography with RPAS that monitored thermal changes in the urban or rural landscape in various local scenarios.
 The data collected will inform the development of mathematical simulation models for the different heat transfer mechanisms across various spatiotemporal scales to help translate and communicate the urban thermal landscape of the Darwin CBD.